hbragge-acn/openbsw/doc/dev/guidelines/conventions/interfaces.rst

 2. Static Interfaces with Concept Checks:

-- Define a class with methods representing the interface.
+- The interface is documented in a concept file.
+- Concrete classes implement the required methods without inheriting from a base class.
 - Use C++20 concepts to enforce that concrete classes implement the required methods.
 - This approach provides compile-time checking without the overhead of virtual function calls.